Core Values

 Phrases like these are common, but it’s surprising how many of us can secretly struggle with the concept of who we are on an authentic level.

-Pencil sketch depicting social isolationFrom the ages of around 5-18, we are particularly invested in a developmental phase of identity formation.
+From the ages of around 5-18, we are particularly invested in a developmental phase of identity formation.

 We learn who we are from our early life experiences and from those around us: It’s our caregivers who initially shape our sense of identity and worth, and then our friendship groups become important later on in sculpting our notion of the place we hold in society and our sense of value and belonging.
 If we think we aren’t enough or that we don’t fit in or truly belong, it can have a huge impact on our self-concept (in terms of the beliefs we form about ourselves).
 It can also impact us on a physiological level: preventing us from experiencing a felt sense of safety in our bodies.

-Even if things go well in early life, our concept of worth can inadvertently become intertwined with achievement, looking a certain way, being popular or a personality attribute (such as being a ‘ray of sunshine’).
+Even if things go well in early life, our concept of worth can inadvertently become intertwined with achievement, looking a certain way, being a ‘grafter’, being popular, or a personality attribute (such as being a ‘ray of sunshine’).
 We may feel good enough as long as the conditions of our metric for self-esteem continue to be met, but it’s not a long-term strategy given that everything in life is transient and impermanent.
 So what happens when it simply isn’t possible to live up to these unrealistic expectations?

-Without a solid foundation of identity and self-worth, many of us feel anxious in social situations, berate ourselves, find it difficult to form deep bonds with others, or feel lost (as we lack an internal compass to guide our behaviour and decision making).
+When our identity or self-worth is shaken, we may feel anxious in social situations, berate ourselves, find it difficult to form deep bonds with others, or feel lost (as we lack an internal compass to guide our behaviour and decision making).
+We may try to cope with this in an infinite number of ways, ranging from putting on a front when we’re with others, to chronic substance abuse.

-Therefore, when individuals describe themselves, there is huge variety in what they might say.
+When individuals describe themselves, there is huge variety in what they might say.
 Some may describe their identity in material terms, such as the car they drive.
 Others might tell you what job they do if this is what defines them, or talk about their relationships, hobbies or passions.
 For others, religious or political views might get centre stage.
 Some even derive their identity from the geographical area they live in or a personality trait they feel is important to their sense of self.

 Core values are the essence of what we stand for in life